 Trick #1: Create safety in numbers.
 The more chickens you add at a time, the more the pecking must be dispersed amongst the newcomers.
 Adding two new chickens to four established hens creates a two on one pecking ratio; whereas adding four chickens takes their advantage down to a one to one ratio.
 More chickens running around creates more confusion, and less of an ability to corner and bully one new baby girl.

 Trick #2: Create safety with size.
 Adding chicks that are just ready to go into the coop will be more difficult than adding chickens that have some height and girth to them.
 If you put a few big girls into the flock, they can stand up for themselves better than a tiny chick who has just been weaned off of heat lamps.

 Trick #3: Create a separate space where they can see each other, but not touch for at least the first day.
 Whether you string up some chicken wire across a portion of the coop or run, or put a large dog kennel in the coop for the new chickens, the barrier will protect the new chickens immensely.
-Established hens will still come over to peck, kick, and bully the new chickens, but will be able to physically hurt them.
-After most of their aggression has been taken out on the wire, and the new chickens get the point, integrating them should go fairly smoothly.
+Established hens will still come over to peck, kick, and bully the new chickens, but will be unable to hurt them physically.
+After most of their dominance has been expressed through a barrier, and the new chickens have had a chance to submit without being injured, integrating them should go fairly smoothly.
 If you’re adding very young chicks, or a small number of chickens to a larger flock, you may choose to keep them in chick protective services longer than a day.

 Trick #4: Give them lots of treats to chase and munch on.
 Although this trick might not last for long, chickens would rather chase tasty treats than each other.
-Tossing out meal worms or sunflower seeds to the established chickens might just keep them pecking around for long enough to let the little girls relax a bit.
-It will also give the new girls an opportunity to let the established hens eat first, signaling their submission before the pecking ensues.
+Tossing out meal worms or sunflower seeds to the established chickens might keep them pecking around for long enough to let the little girls relax.
+It will also allow the new girls to let the established hens eat first, signaling their submission before the pecking ensues.